The Owl and the Nightingale: Summary

-The poem consists entirely of a fierce debate between the eponymous owl and nightingale, as overheard by an unidentified narrator.
-When he first happens upon them, the Nightingale is perched on a blossom-covered branch, and the Owl is sitting on a bough overgrown with ivy.
-The Nightingale begins the argument by noting the Owl's physique, calling her ugly and unclean.
-The Owl proposes that they proceed civilly and reasonably in their debate, and the Nightingale suggests consulting Nicholas of Guildford, who, although frivolous in his youth, is now a reasonable judge.
-However, the Nightingale immediately goes on to shame the Owl for the screeches and shrieks she produces, and equates her active time of night with vices and hatred.
-The Owl in turn posits that the Nightingale's continuous noise is excessive and boring.
+The poem revolves around a heated argument between the owl and the nightingale, observed by an unnamed narrator.
+Initially, the nightingale is seen perched on a branch adorned with blossoms, while the owl sits on an ivy-covered bough above.
+The nightingale starts the debate by commenting on the owl's appearance, describing her as unsightly and unclean.
+The owl suggests a civil and rational approach to their discussion, proposing they consult Nicholas of Guildford, known for his fairness despite a frivolous youth.
+However, the nightingale quickly criticizes the owl for her screeches and shrieks, associating her nocturnal activity with vice and malice.
+In response, the owl argues that the nightingale's incessant singing is excessive and tedious.

 The Nightingale replies that the song of the Owl brings unwanted gloom, while her own is joyous and reflects the beauty of the world.
 The Owl is quick to reply that Nightingales only sing in summer, when men's minds are filled with lechery.
 Furthermore, singing is the Nightingale's only talent.
 The Owl has more valuable skills, like servicing churches by ridding them of rats.
 The Nightingale claims she too is helpful to the Church, since her songs invoke the glories of Heaven, and encourage churchgoers to be more devout.
 The Owl counters that before people can reach Heaven, they must repent their sins.
 Her mournful, haunting song makes them reconsider their decisions.
 She further states that the Nightingale's gay melodies can entice women to adultery and promiscuity.
 It is the nature of women to be frail, the Nightingale claims, and any sins they might commit in maidenhood are forgiven once they are married.
 It is rather the fault of men, for taking advantage of this weakness in maidens.

 The Nightingale, not to be outdone, claims that the Owl is of no use except when dead, since farmers use her corpse as a scarecrow.
 The Owl gives a positive slant to this charge by inferring that she helps men even after death.
 This is not seen as a sufficient refutation to the Nightingale, and she calls other birds to jeer at the Owl.
 The Owl threatens to assemble her predatory friends, but before the tension can escalate further, the Wren descends to quiet the quarrel.
 The birds ultimately decide to defer judgment of their case to Nicholas of Guildford, who lives at Portesham in Dorset.

 There is a brief digression about the merits of Nicholas and how unfortunate it is that he is unappreciated and underpaid by bishops and wealthy men.
-The owl and nightingale agree to find the wise man and the owl claims that her memory is so excellent that she can repeat every word of the argument when they arrive.
+The Owl and Nightingale agree to find the wise man and the Owl claims that her memory is so excellent that she can repeat every word of the argument when they arrive.
 However, the reader never learns which bird bests her opponent at the debate; the poem ends with the two flying off in search of Nicholas.